dkriegner/xrayutilities/doc/source/examples.rst

     #   levels can be changed in the config file as well
     verbosity = 1

-    # default wavelength in Angstrom,
+    # default wavelength in angstrom,
     wavelength = MoKa1 # Molybdenum K alpha1 radiation (17479.374eV)

     # default energy in eV